calamity10110/gul/docs/tutorials/quickstart.md

-# Quick Start Tutorial
+# Quick Start Tutorial - GUL v3.0

-Get up and running with GUL v0.13.0 in just 5 minutes!
+Get up and running with GUL v3.0 in just 5 minutes!

+**All examples use v3.0 syntax exclusively.**

 ## ⚡ Installation